ZeroVocabulary/easy-simple-router/README.md

 npm install easy-simple-router
 ```
 ### Usage
 The image above mostly explains it.
+There is an example project on GitHub.
-Extra info
+Extra info:
 * Put the http method and url as the key (ex.
 "GET /") and the function you want to call as the value.
 * You can put any number of http methods by seperating them with "/" (ex.
 "GET/POST /").
 * If you don't put an http method (ex. "/") you can nest.